DonJayamanne/typescript-notebook/resources/docs/plotly/embedInDiv.md

     width: 500
 };

-// Note, the div is defined in the HTML of the previous cell, hence the Plot will be displyed above.
+// Note, the div is defined in the HTML of the previous cell, hence the Plot will be displayed above.
 Plotly.newPlot('myDiv', data, layout);
 ```